 - 1.1.1 Local authorities are mandated to provide or secure the provision of open access sexual health services which includes access to contraception over and above contraceptive services provided as an "additional Service" under the GP contract. - 1.1.2 Sexual Health in Hampshire is generally good and is better than national and regional averages but there are significant differences across the county.
 Sexual health however is not evenly distributed within the population and there are significant differences between population groups. - 1.1.3 Consistent and correct use of effective contraception is the best way for sexually active women and their male partners to avoid an unplanned pregnancy. - 1.1.4 The abortion rate in Hampshire is lower than the national rate.
-The age standardised abortion rate for females aged 15-44 has remained static since 2006.
-However the number of abortions performed has increased locally from 3040 in 2011 to 3233 in 2012. - 1.1.5 Rates of repeat abortions in under 25s are lower than national rates.
-Supporting young women to consider the full range of methods of contraception, including emergency contraception will further help to reduce unintended conceptions. - 1.1.6 Despite significant reductions in the under 18 conception rate at county level (-41.2% between 1998 and 2012) the Hampshire rate of 21.1 per 1000 females aged 15-17 is worse than in other comparable local authorities. - 1.1.7 It has been estimated that only 50% of pregnancies are planned, with 16% unplanned and 29% ambivalent.
-Unplanned and ambivalent pregnancies can have a major impact on individuals, families and wider society - 1.1.8 Rates of Chlamydia in young people aged 15-24 are much higher than for other age groups and there is a new Public Health Outcome Indicator Framework (2013-2016) for a diagnostic rate of 2300 per 100, 000 young people aged 15-24.
+However the age standardised abortion rate for females aged 15-44 in Hampshire has increased since 2016 and the total number of abortions has increased from 3157 in 2016 to 3506 in 2017. - 1.1.5 Repeat abortions in under 25s are lower than national rates.
+Supporting young women to consider the full range of methods of contraception, including emergency contraception will further help to reduce unintended conceptions and supporting young women to consider the full range of methods of contraception and increase the uptake of Long Acting Reversible Contraception (LARC) methods will help to reduce unintended conceptions further. - 1.1.6 There has been a 63% reduction in the Hampshire under-18 conception rate since 1998.
+In 2016 the under-18 conception rate was 13.3 per 1000 females aged 15-17, approximately 305 conceptions, of which 59% of under 18 conceptions in Hampshire ended in abortion.